 11 Warning Signs COVID-19 is in Your Heart

-You likely think of COVID-19 as a "respiratory disease," but the coronavirus has been shown to infect the heart, as well as the lungs, and new research reveals just how much damage it can do.
-New research published in The American Journal of Emergency Medicine confirmed that patients with COVID-19 could experience:
+You likely think of COVID-19 as a "respiratory disease," but the coronavirus has been shown to infect the heart, as well as the lungs, and research reveals just how much damage it can do.
+In fact, research published in The American Journal of Emergency Medicine confirmed that patients with COVID-19 could experience:

 - Myocarditis (inflammation of the heart muscle)